WestDRI/slides/content/pt_firstnn/_index.md

 ```

 <br>
 These functions include loss functions, activation functions, pooling functions ... i.e. all the functions that are used in the building and training of a neural net.
+Since `torch.autograd` can be used on any callable object, you can also create and use your own functions.

 ---